French far right say big parties muzzling democracy

-PARIS French far-right leader Marine Le Pen accused the two major parties on Sunday of telling mayors across the country not to endorse her presidential candidacy, a move her allies said was "muzzling democracy".
+PARIS France's far right accused the big two parties Sunday of "muzzling democracy" by trying to exclude its candidate from the presidential election.

-Despite strong public support, Le Pen says she is 150 signatures short of the 500 required from elected local officials in order to stand.
+Despite strong public support, National Front chief Marine Le Pen said last week she was still 150 signatures short of the 500 from elected local officials, such as mayors, that she required in order to stand.

-Speaking at a campaign rally in the southwestern city of Toulouse, she urged mayors to ignore the "lies" of the frontrunning Socialists and the conservative ruling UMP party.
+National Front Vice-President Louis Alliot suggested "establishment" parties were indirectly encouraging elected officials not to give her the backing she needed.

-"Those cliques are giving lessons on democracy when they are the ones that are lying," she told supporters.
-"It's not me that the system wants to shut up, it's the French people."
+"(There are) political calculations aimed at muzzling democracy and preventing all opposition to the establishment," he said.

-Le Pen is running third in opinion polls, with 15 to 20 percent of voter intentions ahead of the April 22 first round.
-Like her father Jean-Marie in 2002, she hopes to knock out one of the frontrunners to reach the two candidate run-off on May 6.
+Le Pen is running third in opinion polls, with 15 to 20 percent of voter intentions ahead of the April 22 first round but, like her father Jean-Marie in 2002, hopes to knock out one of the frontrunners to reach the two candidate runoff on May 6.

 At one point in January she was a couple of points behind incumbent Nicolas Sarkozy but has since slipped back.